Erin O'Toole: Indigenous policy

 O'Toole opposes the United Nations Declaration on the Rights of Indigenous Peoples, and said the Supreme Court of Canada has "set a higher bar on the so-called duty to consult."
 After statues of John A. Macdonald, Canada's first prime minister, were toppled in protests against systemic racism, O'Toole said that it would be "dooming Canada to forget its history" and that he preferred adding plaques to monuments describing a "more balanced look" of Canada's history instead of tearing them down.
 He had previously opposed the removal of a statue of Macdonald from Victoria's City Hall.

-In November 2020, O'Toole made a speech to Ryerson Conservatives defending university's namesake Egerton Ryerson where he said the Canadian Indian residential school system was "created to provide education".
-In December 2020 he retracted his comments and stated Indigenous reconciliation is a priority for him.
+In November 2020, O'Toole gave a speech to young Conservative Party members at Ryerson University (now Toronto Metropolitan University) defending the university's namesake Egerton Ryerson.
+During the speech, he said the original goal of the Canadian Indian residential school system was "to provide education", but added that it became "a horrible program that really harmed people."
+In December 2020, he retracted his comments and stated Indigenous reconciliation is a priority for him.

 Economic policy

 During the COVID-19 pandemic, O'Toole released a post-pandemic recovery plan.
 He promised to launch a royal commission on the issue within 100 days of taking office and said the "big government" strategy failed Canadians.
 He has proposed converting the existing child care expense deduction to a refundable tax credit.
 He supported extending Employment Insurance for workers after the Canada Emergency Response Benefit (CERB) ran out in summer 2021.
 O'Toole believes the CERB should have been used more effectively by the government and focused on sectors hit hardest by the pandemic.
-He proposes expanding the emergency loan program for businesses and temporarily amend bankruptcy laws to make company restructuring easier.
+He proposed expanding the emergency loan program for businesses and temporarily amending bankruptcy laws to make company restructuring easier.

 O'Toole supports unions, calling them "an essential part of the balance between what was good for business and what was good for employees".
 He believes a lack of unions gives too much power to corporate elites, who he has said would be "too happy to outsource jobs abroad".

 After an anti-pipeline movement sparked rail blockades across Canada, O'Toole promised to make it a specific criminal offence to block them as well as entrances to businesses, airports, and seaports, though some opponents believe it unfairly targets them.
 He also plans on introducing a law to ensure free trade between Canada's provinces.